SAS has two powerful functions for dividing a string into words. Words can be characters separated by blanks or other delimiters that you specify.

 You can use the third argument with the SCAN function to specify a custom delimiter when your data contains a delimiter between words that aren’t listed in the default list.

-For example, if the words in your character string with a plus sign (+), you need to enclose the plus sign in quotations as the third argument to the scan function.
+For example, if the words in your character string have a plus sign (+), you must enclose the plus sign in quotations as the third argument to the scan function.

 The syntax below demonstrates how to select the fifth word from a plus sign delimited character string: